LuxLang/lux/to_do.md

 0. Get rid of the `.in_module#` extension.
 It can be replaced by a macro that piggy-backs on the existing `quoted_module` mechanism.
 0. An anonymous type for un-tagged sums.
 E.g. `{3 #1 x}` = `(All (_ a b c d) (Or a b c (Or d (type_of x))))` && `{3 #0 x}` = `(All (_ a b c d) (Or a b c (Or (type_of x) d)))`
 0. Unsafe text module.
+0. Dissolve `math/random` into the rest of the standard library.
+0. Dissolve `injection/.../text` into the rest of the standard library.

 ## Done